Southern rubber boa: Taxonomy

 The southern rubber boa, also known as Charina umbratica, has been proposed as an independent species because of its morphological and geographic differences.
 A study published in 2001 concluded that Charina umbratica is separated from its subclade.
 This means that the southern rubber boa and its subclades have allopatric distributions.
 All evidence gathered from the mitochondrial DNA study points to consider Charina umbratic as a distinct species.
 Despite the distinction of the two subclades, a more recent study suggests that grounds for distinction of clades may be invalid as range movements may not be as thoroughly studied and contextualized as previously considered.

 Conservation status

 As of April 2017, the southern rubber boa was listed as a state threatened species in the California Natural Diversity Database.

 Description

 The southern rubber boa is a small snake with a blunt tail.
 Due to its secretive nature, it makes it very difficult to collect these snakes for data.
 However, a five-year study done in the San Bernardino Mountains of southern California has been able to provide information on this reptile.
-The study was published in the Journal of Herpentology, and concluded that the female boas length & weight out-performed the male boas.
-In addition, adult female boas were found to have greater percentages of tail tip scarring/ tail shortening when compared to males.
+The study was published in the Journal of Herpetology, and concluded that the female boas' length and weight out-performed the male boas.
+In addition, adult female boas were found to have greater percentages of tail tip scarring and tail shortening when compared to males.
 Furthermore, this study also explored the weight loss that happens during gestation for female boas and determined that female boas lose 47% of their weight during gestation.